abhi3700/My_Learning-Rust/libs/actix-web/README.md

 ---

 Now, when a server is spun up, it by default uses all the CPU cores i.e. CPU time (and required memory).
-We get to see on CLI (using `env_logger`), how many threads are being used by the server.
-These threads are also called Workers.
+We get to see on CLI (using `env_logger` + `actix-web`), how many threads are being used by the server.
+These threads are also called "Workers".
 We can limit the no. of threads for each server.
 This is called **thread-pooling**.

 ---